🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Cut citrus, cinnamon sticks, star anise, fresh herbs.

-• Tea/coffee tins or a small thermos for hot chocolate.
+• Tea and coffee tins or a small thermos for hot chocolate.

-Label the syrups and garnishes with tiny tags.
-Cute and helpful—your guests will think you’re a genius.
+Label the syrups and garnishes with little tags.
+It is cute, it is helpful, and your guests will think you planned it for hours.

 15. Sprinkle In Subtle Seasonal Art And Accents

-Swap a couple frames for winter prints—vintage landscapes, moody abstracts, or black-and-white photography.
-Add soft accessories that whisper winter instead of yelling it.
+Swap a couple of frames for winter prints like vintage landscapes, moody abstracts, or black-and-white photography.
+Then add soft accessories that whisper winter instead of shouting it.

 Finishing Touches